Best East Coast Colleges

 Boston University is a private research university that focuses on providing a well-rounded education to its students.
 They are ready to graduate with the skills they need to succeed in the workforce and thrive in today’s complex global world.
-The U.S. News and World Report ranked Boston University #42 in National Universities, #38 in Best Value Schools, and #70 in Most Innovative Schools.
+The U.S. News and World Report ranked Boston University #42 among National Universities, #38 in Best Value Schools, and #70 in Most Innovative Schools.
 Boston University offers a selection of undergraduate, graduate, and professional degree programs with a great deal of focus on the liberal arts and sciences.
 The Board of Trustees supports and oversees all projects, the University continues to innovate in education and research with the intention of meeting the needs of students in a fast-changing world.
-Our faculty members are supported by state-of-the-art facilities to provide instruction that is tailored for a variety of educational paths.
+Our faculty members are supported by state-of-the-art facilities to provide instruction that is tailored to a variety of educational paths.

 40. Tufts University

 Tufts University is a private research institution in Medford, Massachusetts.
 They promise to provide you with transformative experiences.
 They want to create an inclusive and collaborative environment where they encourage creative scholars to generate bold ideas, innovate in the face of difficult challenges, and stand out as leaders.
 Tufts University offers a wide range of degree programs, including undergraduate, graduate, and professional degree programs.
 A few of Tufts University’s most popular schools are its School of Engineering, School of Dental Medicine, School of Medicine, Cummings School of Veterinary Medicine, Graduate School of Biomedical Sciences, and School of Arts/Sciences.
 TU is designed to fit every student’s educational needs on their journey to a prosperous career.